How to Create a HSC Study Timetable: Krisha’s Study Tips

 • Tackle weaknesses first: Mix in practice questions or past papers to test yourself.

-• “Teach” and explain topics out loud: This shows you what you do or don’t understand.
-Let’s just say my dog is a certified biologist… and chemist… and reader thanks to my “lessons”.
+• “Teach” and explain topics out loud: This is one trick I swear by.
+Teaching shows you what you do or don’t understand.
+I do this with my dog and let’s just say my dog is a certified biologist… and chemist… and reader thanks to my “lessons”.

 English study tip